pacificclimate/climate-explorer-data-prep/README.md

     See below for details.
     * If you care about the order that attributes are processed in (and will appear in any naive listing of the attributes), prefix all of the second-level items with a dash (-).
-This causes the attributes to be processed in order the order listed in the updates file.
+This causes the attributes to be processed in the order listed in the updates file.

 ##### Delete attribute